 - Four Lines, All Waiting: At times, the cast is split enough for multiple simultaneous plots, such as in early Season 3 (some are teleported away, only in episode 5 everyone meets again), Seasons 12 and 13 (the two factions of the Civil War, the villains, the Reds and Blues being assigned different missions), and Season 16 (again, people are teleported away, only in episode 12 everyone meets again).

 - Friendly Enemy: The Blood Gulchers seem to get along with members of the opposite team fairly well (well, at least as well as members of the same team get along with each other), to varying degrees.
 By Season 10, their "war" continues mostly because of habit and the fact nobody on either team has anything better to do.

-- Grand Finale: Each of the "arcs" has one, though not for the entire series.
+- Grand Finale: Each of the story arcs have one, though not for the entire series.

-- Episode 100 of Season 5 was one to Red vs. Blue: The Blood Gulch Chronicles.
-It functioned as a Series Fauxnale, complete with Multiple Endings, a case of Back for the Finale, and an overall wrap up of five seasons of storytelling.
+- Episode 100 of Season 5 ("Why Were We Here?") was one to Red vs. Blue: The Blood Gulch Chronicles.
+It even functioned as a Series Fauxnale, complete with Multiple Endings, a case of Back for the Finale, and an overall wrap up of five seasons of storytelling.

-- Episode 20 of Season 8 was one to both that season itself ("Revelation") and the general Red vs. Blue: The Recollection series, with the death of the Big Bad of Seasons 6, 7 and 8.
+- Episode 20 of Season 8 was one to both that season itself (Revelation) and the general Red vs. Blue: The Recollection series, with the death of the Meta, the Big Bad of Seasons 6, 7 and 8.

 - Greater-Scope Villain: